primate-run/primate/docs/guides/responses/handle-validation-errors.md

 ### Default behavior

-If you don’t catch the error, Primate responds with a specific JSON format describing what failed.
+If you don't catch the error, Primate responds with a specific JSON format describing what failed.

 !!!